courtney-sims/animal-ai-incident-obsv/README.md

 3. **Hydrate.** An LLM agent (via `opencode run`) looks at all "llm_relevant" entries and fills out additional data fields based on the incident as described from the source and marks hydrated entries as "pending".

 Human intervention is needed at the final step:
 4. **Review.** Humans can mark "pending" entries as either "approved" or "rejected".
+Only approved entries appear on the observatory.

 ## Setup